Box 1

 The Curtis papers include about 275 letters written between Homer and his family in Connecticut and Illinois.
 Approximately 60% of the correspondence is from Homer to his mother and sisters.
 He writes extensively of camp life, politics, the progress of the war, and difficulties at home.
 The letters from home provide an intimate portrait of everyday struggles and engagement with the larger news of the day in the 1860s.

-Homer Curtis to "Friends," Alexandria, Va., May 22, 1863
+Homer Curtis to Lucy, Alexandria, Va., December 30, 1863

 The Curtis papers include about 275 letters written between Homer and his family in Connecticut and Illinois.
 Approximately 60% of the correspondence is from Homer to his mother and sisters.
 He writes extensively of camp life, politics, the progress of the war, and difficulties at home.
 The letters from home provide an intimate portrait of everyday struggles and engagement with the larger news of the day in the 1860s.